szermatt/mistty/docs/source/usage.rst

   - :kbd:`M-x mistty-ssh` creates a new MisTTY buffer connected to another host using SSH.
 This is just a shortcut that uses TRAMP to connect to a remote host.
 See :ref:`remote_shells` for details.

+  - :kbd:`M-x mistty-docker` creates a new MisTTY buffer connected to a docker instance.
+This requires the docker command-line tool to be installed.
+This is just a shortcut that uses TRAMP to connect to a remote host.
+See :ref:`remote_shells` for details.

 .. _term-vs-scroll: